LucoDevro/CAGEcleaner/README.md

 Given a session file from a `cblaster` run (or from a [`CAGECAT`](https://cagecat.bioinformatics.nl/) run), `CAGEcleaner` retrieves all hit-associated genome assemblies, groups these into assembly clusters by ANI and identifies a representative assembly for each assembly cluster using `skDER`.
 In addition, `CAGEcleaner` can reinclude hits that are different at the gene cluster level despite the genomic redundancy, and this by different gene cluster content and/or by outlier `cblaster` scores.
 Finally, `CAGEcleaner` returns a filtered `cblaster` session file as well as a list of retained gene cluster IDs for easier downstream analysis.

+![workflow](workflow.png)

+## Installation and more
 For installation instructions, usage, explanations and more, head over to the [`CAGEcleaner` wiki](https://github.com/LucoDevro/CAGEcleaner/wiki)!

-![workflow](workflow.png)

 ## Citations
 If you found `CAGEcleaner` useful, please cite our manuscript: